tingbinhuang2019/Historical-Price-for-Gold-and-Silver/README.md

 ### Description
 ```
-This is a program written in Python 3 with using MySQL as the database and docker compose.
+This is a program written in Python 3 with using docker compose and MySQL as the database.
 ```